olliw42/mLRS-docu/docs/DRONECAN.md

 ## Limitations

 Receivers using MAVLink via DroneCAN are a relatively new application of ArduPilot's DroneCAN virtual serial ports, and issues not seen before may be exposed now.
-So it is with ArduPilot 4.5.x, which results in these limitations:
+ArduPilot 4.5.x has been found to have these limitations:

 - In MissionPlanner, the DroneCAN/UAVCAN page does not work, i.e., one cannot communicate with the CAN nodes (mLRS has code to prevent this, as there is a critical bug in ArduPilot which otherwise would lead to a crash of ArduPilot).
 - The baudrate in the mLRS receiver ("Rx Ser Baudrate" parameter) and of the DroneCAN virtual serial port ("CAN_D1_UC_S1_BD" parameter) should be set to 57600; otherwise the MAVLink flow control will not work properly.
-- CRSF protocol cannot be used in addition to DroneCAN RC.
-DroneCAN RC unfortunately only provides RSSI but not LQ or SNR, and it thus might be tempting to use CRSF in additon as a workaround.
-Don't do this with 4.5.
+- RC out functionality for CRSF or SBUS cannot be used in combination with DroneCAN RC.
+As DroneCAN RC only provides RSSI and not LQ or SNR, it might be tempting to use CRSF in addition but this will not work with 4.5.